Kent Bellows: The 1990s

 Bellows and his second wife divorced in 1991.
-This had an enormous impact on Bellows and on his art, which became darker and more intense, often including religious themes.
+This had an impact on Bellows and on his art, which became darker and more intense, often including religious themes.
 Bellows talked about the relationship between his art and his personal life in a 1992 Nebraska Educational Television documentary, “What is Art?”
 “Talk about saving the world.
 It does save my world.
 It’s the way I just kind of claw and finds my way through the darkness.
 I mean that’s it.
 I can’t imagine a life without making art.
 Joseph Campbell, in one of his lectures, said something that struck me—that artists are generally people who have come apart at the seams somewhere along the line, and their work is an attempt to put themselves back together again, or at least keep themselves together.
 That’s definitely what my work is about.”

 Later, Bellows added, “These projects work for me.
 It’s clarified my thinking.
 The thing about an experience like divorce for me is it’s just the way that the meaning drains out of your life.
 This has been my way to try to put it back, just to make sense of the experience.
 And it’s working, it’s working.
 I feel a lot calmer about it.
 I think that’s one thing about our culture.
 Just a part of our culture where any bad thing, just push it down, avoid it… don’t feel it… I’m trying to actually just feel it… because that’s the thing about emotions, they have a purpose.
 I mean, I’m no psychologist, but for myself, to actually experience it in a complete way and survive it.
 They don’t go away, but you process that material and then you go on to the next thing.
 I think that’s what I’m doing.”